-1.2.2 TOK to the host from the researcher
+o Participation in the research and financial management of the action

+- o Organisation of scientific/training/dissemination events - o Communication, outreach activities and horizontal skills - o Training dedicated to gender issues

-Explain what knowledge will be transferred to the host from the researcher:
+2 Outline the previously acquired knowledge and skills that the researcher will transfer to the host organisation(s)

-- Describe your current expertise, skills, state of the art techniques that could be applied to research in host. - Knowledge to address current gaps in the host. - Existing collaborations/networks that you have from your past work.
+1.2.2 TOK to the host from the researcher Explain what knowledge will be transferred to the host from the researcher: Describe your current expertise, skills, state of the art techniques that could be applied to research in host.
+Knowledge to address current gaps in the host.
+Existing collaborations/networks that you have from your past work.
+Jse a table to describe the following: • Knowledge to be transferred: e.g. specific research skill Audience in host: Research team in the host organisation • How it will be transferred : Workshop with host team on how it can be applied to research/business practices • Benefit to the host : Researchers in host can apply the technique to current research practices.

-Describe how will you transfer this knowledge to the host and for Global Fellowships explain how the newly acquired skills and knowledge in the Third Country will be transferred back to the host institution in Europe
+For Global Fellowships explain which new knowledge and skills will be acquired in the Third Country and how they will be transferred back to the host institution in Europe (the beneficiary) during the incoming phase.

+Global Fellowships and transfer of knowledge to the host institution in Europe